Home

 I’ve found that it is very difficult to build a true and straight hull unless:

 • A flat building surface is used as a reference and the hull structure is held down with weights, clamps or fasteners.
 How flat is "flat", you ask?
 A very slight bow is probably not going to hurt.
 However, twist in your reference surface is your number one enemy.
-A hull that has twist in it is most likely beyond saving.
+A hull that has a noticeable twist in it is often beyond saving.

 • The kit manufacturer Billing have kits that are built one half at a time and later assembled.
 I can see there are some benefits to the method, but it comes at a price.
 The method relies heavily on your building surface being perfectly flat.
 It also flies in the face of conventional ship building wisdom where the strain on the structure is largely cancelled out by building up the hull symmetrically.

-• The planking process is done symmetrically – i.e. as one board or strip is glued down, alternate and attach the corresponding board/strip on the opposite side.
+• As just mentioned, the planking process is best done symmetrically – i.e. as one board or strip is glued down, alternate and attach the corresponding board/strip on the opposite side.

 Some other helpful notes:

-• Probably the most often confused model boat hull designs are Plank-on-frame and Plank-on-bulkhead - they are not the same thing.
-Plank-on-frame mimics the way a full-size ship was built more or less board-for-board.
+• Probably the most often confused model boat hull designs are Plank-on-frame and Plank-on-bulkhead - strictly speaking, they are not the same thing.
+Plank-on-frame mimics the way a full-size ship was built, from the way the frames are constructed, to the width and joints of each strip as it is planked.
 In the end, some hull planking is often left off to show the arrangement and construction of the frames.
 This is hard to do.
 Plank-on-bulkhead is much easier and is how most kits are constructed.
 Bulkheads are often made of plywood and spaced much further apart than the frames in the plank-on-frame method.
 Many kit manufacturers and retailers of ready-built models purposely confuse the terms.
 Not too surprising.
-Plank-on-frame is often considered the most sophisticated form of model boat hull design.
+Plank-on-frame is often considered the most sophisticated form of model ship building.
 Another term, abused by the same offenders is "museum quality".
 If you read or hear that term, run the other way.

 • The thinner the planking material, the better it takes a bend, and the less stress it puts on the structure as a whole.
 On the downside, thin material need more support, so more frames or bulkheads are needed and placed closer together.